thiagoscarelli/thiagoscarelli.github.io/_posts/2020-09-01-random-draws-from-any-distribution.md

   - R
 ---

-Simulating data if often an easy way to check whether an estimation is working as intended before applying it to real data.
-The key advantages are that (a) you know exactly how each variable was generated and (b) your sample is as large you need it to be.
+Simulating data is often an easy way to check whether an estimation is working as intended before applying it to real data.
+The key advantages are that (a) you know exactly how each variable was generated and (b) your sample is as large as you need it to be.
 The first step, however, is actually getting random draws from a given distribution.
 How do we do this in practice?

 <!--more-->

 **The pragmatic answer is:** for the usual distributions, most statistical softwares will have a function that does that for you.

 **The general answer is:** if you need more flexibility, you can simulate random draws for any arbitrary distribution you can think of, provided that you can write down an analytical form for the inverse of its cumulative distribution function $F(\cdot)$.
-You just neer to take this new function $F^{-1}(\cdot)$ and evaluate it using draws from the standard uniform.
+You just need to take this new function $F^{-1}(\cdot)$ and evaluate it using draws from the standard uniform.
 This works because $x_i = F^{-1}(u_i)$ will be distributed according to the density $f(\cdot)$ for $U \sim \text{Uniform} \, \mathrm{(0, 1)}$.

 <br>

 ##### Example: Draws from an exponential distribution

 Suppose you need to simulate draws from an [exponential distribution](https://en.wikipedia.org/wiki/Exponential_distribution).
-This distribution is cool because it's fully characterized by a single parameter $\lambda$ (often called the rate parameter) and it's useful in a number of applications, particularly those related with the modeling of duration.
+This distribution is a nice one because it's fully characterized by a single parameter $\lambda$ (often called the rate parameter) and it's useful in a number of applications, particularly those related with the [modeling of duration](https://en.wikipedia.org/wiki/Survival_analysis).
 We know that for non-negative values of $x$ its CDF is given by:

 $$ F(x; \lambda) = 1 - \exp(-\lambda x)$$